 If we ever change this, you'll find out from the changelog, not a press release.

 Read the full privacy posture and the security architecture.
-Or skip the words and join the beta.
+Or skip the words and download it on the App Store.